Domferr/Software-Engineering-Project-3/README.md

 Domenico Ferraro 19203549
 Alex Ng 17409754

+TASK 6
+We added the GeneticAlgorithm class which performs the genetic algorithm on a solution.
+Initially we create P (GENERATION_SIZE) random solutions.
+The fitness of each solution is evaluated by the evaluate function in the solution class.
+We order the population of solutions according to energy (which is just the opposite of fitness).
+The reproduce method selects the fittest M members (GENERATION_CULL) for mating and culls all but the fittest P solutions.
+Then the reproduceRandomly method is called which performs a mating on two solutions and returns a new solution.
+This is done in the solution factory class by calling createByMating.
+Here a mutation probability is introduced where the mutation only has a certain chance of taking place.
+The new offspring is added to the population.
+We stop the algorithm once it reaches a plateau, i.e. no more significant improvements are made by the mating process.
+In the unit tests we test to make sure that the constraint are not violated by the new solution produced.
+As an extra feature an AsexualGeneticAlgorithm is implemented where new offspring are produced by only one parent.

 TASK 5
 We added the method CreateByMutating in the SolutionFactory class.
 This method creates a solution by mutating a given solution passed as an argument.
 We decided to use the Strategy design pattern for the implementation of the SimulatedAnnealing and